superpower1/ga_wdi/wdi_note.md

     4. Add a new gem to 'Gemfile' `gem 'fog-aws'`
     5. Create a bucket on AWS S3 and create a user, create a user group with permissions, add this user to the user group

+7. Testing
+    1. `$ gem install minitest` and `$ gem install minitest-reporters` 2.
+    ```
+    require 'minitest/autorun'
+    require 'minitest/reporters'

+    require_relative 'to_sentence'

+    Minitest::Reporters.use!
+Minitest::Reporters::SpecReporter.new

+    class ToSentenceTest < Minitest::Test
+        def test_to_sentence
+            assert_equal "ruby, js and css", to_sentence(['ruby', 'js', 'css'])
+        end
+    end
+    ```

+8. Quiz
+    1. Enumerables
+        Collection that you can iterate over, like array, hash
+    2. Restful
+    3. MVC
+        MVC is designed to seprate the concern